pouriam/serverPulseChecker/README.md

 # Server Pulse Checker
-A python project to constantly monitor services for the availability on server(s) and send email if services are down.
-Basically it checks if a service on specified host is running.
+A python project to constantly monitor services for availability and send email if services are down.
+Basically it checks if a service on a specified host is running.

 ## Requirements
 Python 3 (tested with python 3.6 but should be fine with any version of python 3)